antoinekllee/Synergy/README.md

 We are exploring additional enhancements to Synergy, such as:

+- Creating an easy-to-use webapp for teachers to utilise the algorithm
 - Incorporating the Five Factor Model (FFM) for personality assessment.
 - Enabling students to provide names of preferred team members.
 - Taking student grades and other performance metrics into account.